Manuzor/monochrome-darkvs/README.md

 monochrome-darkvs
 =================

 A tiddlywiki theme.
-Based on the monochrome theme, inspired by the visual studio 2012 dark theme.
+Based on the monochrome theme, inspired by sublime text 2 and the visual studio 2012 dark themes.

 Source of the monochrome theme: http://themes.tiddlywiki.com/monochrome.html